Learning to Love As Christ Loves

 Have you seen the multi-season series about the Life of Jesus called, “The Chosen”?
 It portrays events in the life of Christ from a whole new, much more relatable perspective.
-I love watching it, and after finishing season 3 last week, I went back to Season 1 and started again.
-I love watching the character who plays Jesus.
-He shows love in such a genuine way in the series.
-I especially enjoy watching him because the character of Jesus is teaching me what loving kindness, also known as charity and the pure love of Christ, looks like.
+I have learned so much that after finishing season 3 last week, I went back to and started Season 1 again.
+Each episode helps me learn to love as Christ loves.

 Watching the Jesus in “The Chosen” series show love and compassion is teaching me that I can do it too.

 The question I asked her was, “ tell me the story of how you came to be part of our Ward?”
 I didn’t want to assume that she was married, had children, etc. We had a delightful conversation about where she lived and what she was doing, and that she has three fur babies and no human babies yet.

 How are you doing at becoming the “better self” that you want to be?

 What are you learning about love from Jesus Christ?

 It is challenging to accept others’ choices and not be disappointed.
 Or perhaps even “loving” them when the people we love choose different paths than we’ve chosen.

 I coach faithful women affected by family members losing their faith or leaving the LDS church.
 It’s a really rough time.
 From my own personal experience, and from the experiences of many others I have worked with, I know how tough this time can be.
 I would love to help you negotiate this overwhelming time.
 We learn that loving choices are always available to us.
 In conclusion, mixed-faith marriages or families are not new or unique, however personally experiencing this situation can be super disorienting.